Sharing

 Cross-platform care teams

 BabyLog is the same app on iPhone, Android, and the web.
-A care team can mix and match — iPhone-owner mum, Android-using dad, web-based grandparent — and everyone sees the same logs, in real time, in their own language.
+A care team can mix and match — iPhone-owner mum, Android-using dad, web-based grandparent — and everyone sees the same logs, in their own language.